ranjithrrk16/ranjithrrk16/README.md

 - Azure repos migration from ADO to GIThub.
 - Application migration from openshift containers to AWS EKS
 - AWS cloud implementation in multiple regions
-- CI CD pipeline setup with integrating monitoring tools
+- CI/CD pipeline setup with integrating monitoring tools

 Keep learning new skills ✍️